TomasRoj/why-do-i-make/README.md

 Augustine Tan - I feel immense satisfaction in solving problems with the code I write.
 There is nothing better than seeing my code work as I had intended, whether it is for a microcontroller, a mobile app, or even a full-sized robot!

+Bertik23 - I thought it could be fun so I went to a programming class and it was fun and I started coding things.
+I really like the problem solving side of things.

 ## Sharing

 Due to my very limited area of people I can contact to accept this challenge and contribute, I would be very thankful if you will share this repo so even more people can join.
 Thanks 🎉🙌